stennety/mywebsite/_posts/2017-09-15-software-engineering-principles.md

 **Optimization Adages:** "the fastest code is the code that doesn’t run," "premature optimization is the root of all evil."

+**Failure Atomicity:** A failed method invocation should leave objects in a state that they were in prior to the failure.

 **Amara's Law:** The adage, coined by American futurist Roy Amara, that "we tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run." [source](https://en.wikipedia.org/wiki/Roy_Amara)

 **Zebras:** "When you hear hoofbeats, think of horses not zebras"."
 A "Zebra" is the American medical slang for arriving at an exotic diagnosis when a more commonplace explanation is more likely. [source](https://en.wikipedia.org/wiki/Zebra_(medicine))